brandlewco/jesserieser-hugo-cc/content/collections/espn-ryan-resch.md

 ---
 _schema: default
 seo:
   meta_description:
   meta_title: Ryan Resch for ESPN
 title: ESPN
-collection_meta: 'Ryan Resch: The First Openly Gay NBA Executive'
+collection_meta: "Ryan Resch: The First Openly Gay NBA Executive"
-collection_meta_2: ''
+collection_meta_2: ""
 collection_description: >-
   Gay people have made strides in many sectors of American professional life.
 An openly gay man runs Apple, presides as the governor of Colorado, and an open